-Dinara almost laughed.
+It almost lifted Dinara’s spirits.
+Almost.
 “She let me out early because I kept messing up.”

 “Did she say that, or did you just think it?”

-Dinara couldn’t help but smile.
 “You think?”
-She asked in a husky voice, pressing close to him.
+She asked in a husky voice, slowly pressing close to him.

-“Of course,” he answered, and Dinara pretended not to notice the way his breath hitched.
+“Of course,” he said, and Dinara pretended not to notice the way his breath hitched.